-- 35.1 In 2018-19, an enquiry against the Company's shareholders, directors and other group companies has been initiated by the National Accountability Bureau & Federal Investigation Agency (FIA) in the matter of fake bank accounts and accordingly bank accounts of the company were seized by the State Bank of Pakistan.
+34.1 An enquiry against the Company's shareholders, directors and other group companies has been initiated by the National Accountability Bureau & Federal Investigation Agency (FIA) in the matter of fake bank accounts and accordingly bank accounts of the company were seized by the State Bank of Pakistan.
 As a consequence of this the Company defaulted in making repayments of principal and interest thereon of loans obtained from banks.
 The Company has engaged legal counsel to defend false allegations of money laundering and illegal actions taken by National Accountability Bureau (NAB) and Federal Investigation Agency (FIA) against the Company, its business, shareholders, directors and lenders.
 The commercial operations including productions of the Company have been resumed for the year 2020 and 2021.
 Further, bank borrowings of the companies are being rescheduled/restructured and be implemented in due course.
-The management is also confident that outcome of the court proceedings in respect of alleged enquiry would be in the Company's favour. - 35.2 In pursuance of matter referred in 35.1 above, the Company has resumed production on limited scale during the year. - 35.3 On March 11, 2020, the World Health Organization declared the 2018 Novel Coronavirus (the "Covid-19") out break a pandemic.
+The management is also confident that outcome of the court proceedings in respect of alleged enquiry would be in the Company's favour.

+34.2 On March 11, 2020, the World Health Organization declared the 2018 Novel Coronavirus (the"Covid-19") out break a pandemic.
 In response to the outbreak, many countries including Pakistan have implemented measures to combat the outbreak, such as quarantines and travel restrictions.
 The Company's financial and operating performance may be adversely affected by the recent corona virus outbreak.
 Any prolonged restrictive measures in order to control the spread of Covid-19, or other adverse public health developments may significantly impact the demand for the Company's products.
-The extent to which Covid-19 will impact the Company's results of operations and financial condition will depend on future developments, which are highly un-certain and cannot be predicted, and accordingly, an estimate of the impact on these financial statements cannot be made at this time.
+The extent to which Covid-19 will impact the Company's results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, and accordingly, an estimate of the impact on these financial statements cannot be made at this time.
 The financial impact of Covid-19, if any, will be accounted for in the relevant period financial statements.

-36. IMPACT OF COVID-19 (CORONA VIRUS)
+35. IMPACT OF COVID-19 (CORONA VIRUS)